-Not only does Ventura have endless outdoor recreational opportunities and many historical and cultural sites, but it’s also famous for its “haunted” experiences at the City Hall and Bella Maggiore Inn.
+Ventura has endless outdoor recreational opportunities and many historical and cultural sites, and it’s also famous for its “haunted” experiences at the City Hall and Bella Maggiore Inn.
 So, if you’re feeling brave, you may want to take a ghost tour of downtown Ventura.
 Just watch out for “Sylvia”!

 - 1. Ventura Harbor Village